House Motor Vehicles chair Tom Rice: $32K in mystery expenses

 The rule has rarely been enforced.
 A review of investigations by the state ethics commission since 2001 shows just a handful of consent orders concerning reimbursements, including a $500 fine imposed on former Secretary of State Cathy Cox in 2009.
 The Cox complaint was filed by Buzz Brockway, who has since joined Rice as a member of the Gwinnett County legislative delegation.

 Rice did not respond to several telephone and email messages seeking comment.

 Top campaign donors to Rice reflect his long tenure as chairman of the House Motor Vehicles Committee.
-Five of his dozen most generous donors — truckers, driving schools, car dealers and distributors — have a keen interest in his committee’s business, contributing more than $37,000 over the years.
+Five of his dozen most generous donors — truckers, driving schools, car and auto parts dealers — have a keen interest in his committee’s business, contributing more than $55,000 over the years.